gobravedave/C4-Plantuml-Helper/examples/widget/readme.md

 ![Widget Enterprise Context Diagram](/docs/widget%20context%20view.svg "Widget Enterprise Context View")

 The focus of this change is the introduction of the **CSA Assistant** to help Customer Service Agent to resolve quickly and consistently any issues the customer may have.
-The CSA Assist will encourage the use of Generative Artificial Inteligence and a specific Large Language Model (LLM) to meet the specific neds of Widget Enterprises.
+The CSA Assist will encourage the use of Generative Artificial Inteligence and a specific Large Language Model (LLM) to meet the specific needs of Widget Enterprises.

 ![Widget Enterprise Context Change Diagram](/docs/widget%20context%20change%20view.svg "Widget Enterprise Context View")

 ## Container View

-### CSA Assist
+### CSA Assist Container View

 SaaS or build

-### E-Commerce System
+### E-Commerce Container View

 ![Widget Enterprise Context Diagram](/docs/widget%20container%20view.svg "Widget Enterprise Container View")

-### Fullfillment System
+### Fullfillment Container View

 ## Component View

+### E-Commerce Component View

 ![Widget Enterprise Component Diagram](/docs/widget%20component%20view%20with%20assets.svg "Widget Enterprise Component View")